certainty/emacs-bootup/readme.md

 accordingly.

 The alpha-file will be loaded before any other file whereas the omega-file is loaded after all other files have been loaded.

+#### The vendor directory

+Each profile may contain a vendor directory where third-party libraries can be installed.
+This directory has already been added to your load-path by bootup.

-### The base profile
+### The shared profile

-You might have noticed that there is already a folder called base in the profiles directory.
+You might have noticed in the quickstart, that we created a profile called _shared.
-This is for cased where you have files that you need in all other profiles.
+This is for cases where you have files that you need in all other profiles.
-Just put those files there and *symlink* them into your active-profile
+Just put those files there and *symlink* them into your active-profile.

 ### Runlevels

 Currently there are three runlevels, which you can use to drive the order of evaluation of your configuration files.
 This is really easy as you just have to place the files that should go before other files in the runlevel that goes before the other.

 ## Boot-Process